evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ### task as specifications

 A **specification** or `spec` is a way of stating the task so that _both human and computer can agree_ on what needs to be done.
 In program synthesis, a `spec` is typically given as a list of input-outputs. <ins>Input-output is one of the rare, special form of communication that is readily understood by both humans and computers</ins>.

+There are other forms of specifications, for instance, it could be an objective function[^gend] to be maximized, a set of constraints on the computer's behaviours[^markov-lim], or a natural language sentence[^dan].
+I hope to cover these topics at a different time!

 Here are some specs.
 {% highlight python %}